ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

 .. note::

-   The values of the configuration variables should be consistent with those in the ``valid_param_vals script``.
-In addition, various example configuration files can be found in the ``regional_workflow/tests/baseline_configs`` directory.
+   The values of the configuration variables should be consistent with those in the ``valid_param_vals.sh`` script.
+In addition, various sample configuration files can be found in the ``regional_workflow/tests/baseline_configs`` directory.

 To configure an experiment and python environment for a general Linux or Mac system, see the :ref:`next section <LinuxMacEnvConfig>`.
+To configure an experiment to run METplus verification tasks, see :numref:`Section %s <VXConfig>`.
 Otherwise, skip to :numref:`Section %s <GenerateWorkflow>`.

 .. _LinuxMacEnvConfig: